You can find general information regarding the Physical Renderer in the Renderer section.

 In Cinema 4D, the depth of field for the angle of view of the camera is defined using the Focus Distance, which can be varied interactively in the Viewport:

 The depth of field (spatial position, strength) is influenced by 3 camera settings:

 Note that scaling the depth of field of a project can alter the project dramatically!
 See also Project Scale.
 The Focus Distance will adapt accordingly but the previously mentioned "visual" parameters will remain unchanged.

 Enables or disables motion blur for the Physical Renderer.
 This motion blur is in fact real, rendered and physically correct motion blur.
 Motion blur occurs when an object or the camera itself moves while the camera’s shutter is open.
 The degree of motion blur depends on the camera’s shutter speed and the speed with which the object(s) or camera moves.

 As is the case with depth of field, motion blur also requires a lot of computing power and therefore (render)time.
 However, this effect helps create a realistic look for film and video sequences, even though the most recent trend in action films is towards faster shutter speeds, which results in staccato-like image sequences.

 A few general tips regarding motion blur:

 It is especially important to calculate positions between animation frames when animating fast, circular movements.
-This value defines the degree of subdivision between two sequential frames of animation (1=0; 2=once; 3=twice and so on).
+This value defines the degree of subdivision between two sequential frames of animation (1 = 0; 2 = once; 3 = three times, 4 = 7 times, 5 = 15 times, 6 = 31 times).
 Higher values will lead to more memory use (although nominal for normal scenes - a noticeable difference only occurs when applied to very many objects).
 For single images/stills, this value should be greater than four figures to ensure maximum motion quality.